 Should you find the church locked there is a key holder who is close to the church as detailed on the notice board in the porch.

 If you are researching your family history in Holme, please try the East Trent Genealogy website.

-The church of St Giles is a Grade 1 listed building and is a most notable building having been featured in a number of recent publications including England's Thousand Best Churches by Simon Jenkins.
+The church of St Giles is a Grade 1 listed building and is a most notable building having been featured in a number of well known publications including England's Thousand Best Churches by Simon Jenkins.
 It has also featured on television in ‘Heart of the Country’.
-We get a number of visitor groups, including from time to time groups from the continent.
+We get a number of visitor groups, including from time to time, groups from the continent.